dahlmolokke/master_thesis/README.md

 # Master project
-This repository contains some of the code utilized for my master project.
+This repository contains some of the code utilized in my master project.

 ### Data retrieval scripts
 Utilized MadrigalWeb's Python API to retrieve EISCAT VHF and UHF data.
 Developed in August 2025,